ampproject/amphtml/spec/amp-story-player.md

 - string: the URL of the story to show.

 Will change the current story being displayed by the player.
-If the URL is not found, an error will be thrown.
-This will be changed later on to automatically add the story.

 ```
 player.show(url);